-As the ULEZ gears up to expand, will it extend to the M25?
+As the ULEZ expanded in 2021, will it extend to the M25?
 Let’s find out!

 Where does the ULEZ operate?

-Currently, the Ultra Low Emission Zone (ULEZ) operates throughout central London.
-Residents can claim a 100% discount if they live within the area up until the 24th October 2021.
-On the 25th October 2021, the zone will stretch up to the North (A406) and South (A205) Circular roads, and fewer discounts and exemptions will be available.
+On the 25th of October 2021, the zone stretched up to the North (A406) and South (A205) Circular roads, and fewer discounts and exemptions are available.